VladyslavaTrubikhina/photo-studio-booking/README.md

 [Markdown](https://www.jetbrains.com/help/upsource/markdown-syntax.html). **Not** Word or PDF.
 Feel free to add images to explain things better.
 Markdown has many options to create nice documentation, and it renders well on most Git hosters such as Gitlab and GitHub.

-### Tests

-In order to validate the functionality of your server it needs to be tested.
-Testing will be done using REST calls from within IntelliJ.
-These tests are explained in greater detail in the [testing section](./tests/rest/README.md).
-A few examples for the default hello world and authentication endpoints have been added.